| S | M | T | W | T | F | S |

 (Recipe from allrecipies.com)

-Pour over freshly cut strawberries & spinach for a wonderful spring time treat.
+Drizzle over freshly cut strawberries & spinach for a wonderful spring time treat.
 I used an egg slicer to slice my strawberries.
 If you do that, don’t cut out the white core of the strawberry before slicing.
 The remaining berry looses all structural integrity and turns into strawberry puree.

-Posted in Healthy Living, Recipes | Tags: Salad, Sweet Tooth
+Posted in Healthy Living | Tags: Recipes, Salad, Sweet Tooth

 Jillian Michaels, you kick my butt

-I just have to say – Jillian Michaels, you kick my butt!
-I bought her workout DVD ’30 day shred’ almost a year ago, but only recently got took it out of it’s shrink wrap.
-I know, I know – wasted time I could have been getting fit.
-C’est la vie.
-The important thing is I’m getting healthy now.
-I haven’t noticed much of a difference weight wise yet, but I do notice a difference in my appearance.
+I just have to say – Jillian Michaels, you kick my butt! Â I bought her workout DVD ’30 day shred’ almost a year ago, but only recently got took it out of it’s shrink wrap. Â I know, I know – wasted time I could have been getting fit. Â C’est la vie. Â The important thing is I’m getting healthy now. Â I haven’t noticed much of a difference weight wise yet, but I do notice a difference in my appearance.

 I’m still on workout one, largely because I’m a big fail at circuit 1.
 I can do Circuits 2 and 3.
 I can even do the harder versions of the exercise.
 I just cannot manage a pushup for the life of me.
 Even on my knees.
 I’d say it’s because I have no arm strength, but I can do all the other arm exercises with the weights.
 Although, to be fair, I do feel it, and one of the areas I think I see improvements is my arms.
 I think I must have bad form with the pushups, and the added torque is just too much for me.